Controlled-access highway: South Africa

 Drivers may not use hand signals on a freeway (except in emergencies) and the minimum speed on a freeway is 60 km/h.
 Drivers in the rightmost lane of multi-carriageway freeways must move to the left if a faster vehicle approaches from behind to overtake.

 Despite popular opinion that "freeway" means a road with at least two carriageways, single carriageway freeways exist, as is evidenced by the statement that "[South Africa's] roads include 1,400 km of dual carriageway freeway, 440 km of single carriageway freeway and 5,300 km of single carriage main road with unlimited access."

 Americas

+Argentina

+Argentina has a national route system.
+It is connected to the Pan-American Highway.
+Argentina has a total of over 82000 km of paved roads.